 20: Angler Cooperation: All anglers/teams are required to cooperate with tournament officials at all times both on and off the water.
 This is included but not limited to a request for polygraphs, pictures, and information for press releases.
 All photographs taken by Southwest Custom Tackle LLC staff are the property of SWCT and may be used at any time for social media, advertising, or information purposes.

 21: Sportsmanship: All contestants are to follow the highest standards of sportsmanship.
-Any angler/team that is found to have brought unfavorable publicity to WWBS or the sport of bass fishing shall be subject to disqualification.
+This includes but is not limited to social media comments and posts.
+Any angler/team that is found to have brought unfavorable publicity to WWBS, Southwest Custom Tackle, or the sport of bass fishing shall be subject to disqualification.

 22: Protests: All protests must be given in writing to the tournament director within 30 minutes of the anglers check in time.
 It will be the tournament director’s responsibility to make a decision based on the information provided by both parties.
 Both parties involved must be readily available for discussion with the tournament director when requested.